Oneflow-Inc/oneflow-documentation/en/docs/cookies/zero.md

 2. **Residual States**.
 It includes activation functions, temporary buffers, and unusable memory fragments.

-ZeRO-DP can be divided into three stages, eliminating memory redundancy by partitioning the OPG state rather than copying it directly, and each GPU only saves part of the OGP.
+ZeRO-DP can be divided into three stages, eliminating memory redundancy by partitioning the OPG state rather than copying it directly, and each GPU only saves part of the OPG.
 Specifically, ZeRO-DP has three main optimization stages, corresponding to O, P, and G respectively.
 The three stages increase step by step:

-1. Optimizer states partition（P<sub>os</sub>）: This state is also known as ZeRO-OS because of 4x less memory consumption and the same amount of traffic as data parallelism.
+1. Optimizer states partition（P<sub>os</sub>）: This state is 4x less memory consumption and the same amount of traffic as data parallel.
-1. Add gradients partition optimizer (P<sub>os+g</sub>): At this stage, the memory consumption is reduced by 8 times, and the traffic is the same as the data parallelism.
+2. Add gradients partition optimizer (P<sub>os+g</sub>): At this stage, the memory consumption is reduced by 8 times, and the traffic is the same as the data parallel.
-2. Add parameter partition optimizer (P<sub>os+g+p</sub>): At this stage, the memory occupied by the model is evenly distributed among each GPU.
-Memory consumption is linearly inversely proportional to the degree of data parallelism, but there will be a slight increase in traffic.
+3. Add parameter partition optimizer (P<sub>os+g+p</sub>): At this stage, the memory occupied by the model is evenly distributed among each GPU.
+Memory consumption is linearly inversely proportional to the degree of data parallel, but there will be a slight increase in traffic.

 The distribution of the memory consumption of the three stages can be seen in the following figure (from the original ZeRO paper Figure 1):